 The BEST Lab conducts research at the intersection of cutting-edge frontiers in design research, computational design, sustainability, gender equity, human-machine cognition, supervisory control, soft robotics, sensor fusion, design research and intelligent learning systems.

 The BEST Lab strongly supports campus goals in advancing equity, inclusion and diversity.
 We want to do all that we can to ensure the campus and our nation remain safe and welcoming for people of all backgrounds, identities and communities.
 Download resources and best practices.

-The BEST Lab is under the direction of Alice M. Agogino, the Roscoe and Elizabeth Hughes Professor of Mechanical Engineering and is affiliated faculty at the Haas School of Business at the University of California at Berkeley.
+The BEST Lab is under the direction of Alice M. Agogino, the Roscoe and Elizabeth Hughes Professor of Mechanical Engineering, Emeritus at the University of California at Berkeley.
 Alice Agogino has served in a number of administrative positions including Chair of the UC Berkeley Division of the Academic Senate, Associate Dean of Engineering and Director of the Instructional Technology Program.
 She also served as Director for the Synthesis Engineering Education Coalition and continues as PI for theDesignExchange educational portal.
 She is a member of the National Academy of Engineering (NAE) and has served on a number of committees of the National Academies.
-Agogino currently serves as Chair of the Graduate Group in Development Engineering and Education Director for the Blum Center for Developing Economies.
+Agogino was the Founding Chair of the Graduate Group in Development Engineering and former Education Director for the Blum Center for Developing Economies.